sakshamred/twinch/README.md

 ```
 pip install snscrape easyocr pillow requests
 ```
+torch may also be needed to run this if prompted install it first too

 <h1>🚀 How it works </h1>>
 Replace "your keyword here" with what you’d normally search on X.